Ben Motshwari

-Ben Motshwari (born 21 March 1991) is a South African professional soccer player who plays as a midfielder for Orlando Pirates and the South Africa national team.
+Ben Motshwari (born 21 March 1991) is a South African professional soccer player who plays as a midfielder for AmaZulu.
+He has been capped for the South Africa national team.

 Professional career

 Motshwari made his professional debut with Bidvest Wits in a 3–0 South African Premier Division win over Moroka Swallows F.C. on 29 August 2014.
 He signed with Orlando Pirates in 2018.

 International career

 Motshwari debuted with the South Africa national team in a 1–1 2021 Africa Cup of Nations qualification tie with Ghana on 25 March 2021.